deephaven-examples/prometheus-alerts-metrics/README.md

 ### Combining tables

-Once the two tables are created, they are combined using a [join operation](https://deephaven.io/core/docs/reference/table-operations/join/join/) in order to display a table that shows the values of the Prometheus queries at the time when an alert was either fired or resolved.
+Once the two tables are created, they are combined using an [as-of join operation](https://deephaven.io/core/docs/reference/table-operations/join/aj/) in order to display a table that shows the values of the Prometheus queries at the time when an alert was either fired or resolved.

 The metrics table contains the following columns: